magepages/mpdocs/docs/promo-banner/index.md

   - **Add**: Click **Add** button when you want to create a promotion category.
   - **Allow Customer to Close Promo Banner**: Select **Yes** to allow customers to turn off promo banner.
   - **Auto Close Promo Banner After**: Admin sets the auto-closing time for promo banner.
-  - **Auto-reopen schedule**: Admin set time to auto-display banner again after it is turned off.
+  - **Auto-reopen schedule**: Admin set time to reopen the promo banner after being closed.
+    - Note: Auto-reopen will be run again if customers click **Close** button.

 #### 2. Slider Banner Settings